Avilocap/ODB/readme.md

 ## Interesting Spring oculusdb branches and forks

-The Spring oculusdb master branch in the main [spring-projects](https://github.com/spring-projects/spring-oculusdb) GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.
+The Spring OculusDB master branch in the main [spring-projects](https://github.com/spring-projects/spring-oculusdb) GitHub org is the "canonical" implementation, currently based on Spring Boot and Thymeleaf.
 There are [quite a few forks](https://spring-oculusdb.github.io/docs/forks.html) in a special GitHub org [spring-oculusdb](https://github.com/spring-oculusdb).
 If you have a special interest in a different technology stack